bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 Goals
 ===

-This plugin is based on the standard [Nginx Memcached plugin](http://wiki.nginx.org/HttpMemcachedModule), with some additonal features :
+This module is based on the standard [Nginx Memcached module](http://wiki.nginx.org/HttpMemcachedModule), with some additonal features :

 * Send custom http headers to client when using memcached cache.
 Http headers are stored in memcached, before body data.
 * Hash keys before inserting ou reading into memcached : allow to use very big keys